willfaustino/LastStopShop/README.md

 ### Playing the Game

-You play the game with a combination of mouse (UI interactions) and keyboard (in-game interactions).
+You play the game with a combination of mouse (UI interactions) and keyboard (in-game interactions, using the "E" Key).

 In-game interactions include:
 The sign outside the store